SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 When a block includes a 'required' validation rule, SurveyCompo automatically appends an asterisk ('\*') after the block index number to indicate its mandatory status.

-!!! tip "Tip"
+!!! note "Note"

     Note that setting `textInputType` to `NUMBER` for the 'Age' input in SurveyCompo enhances the user interface with features like a number keyboard and stepper.
 However, this setting alone does not enforce numerical validation.
 Therefore, it's crucial to apply the `INTEGER` validation rule to ensure the correct input format and value range.
-For comprehensive details on input types and their associated validation rules, refer to the [Validation](/data-model#validation) section of our documentation.
+For comprehensive details on input types and their associated validation rules, refer to the [Validation](/advanced/validation) section of our documentation.

-This tutorial demonstrates how to effectively apply validation rules to inputs and blocks within SurveyCompo.

 Let's explore the functionality of these validation rules in action within the Survey Builder: